About David

 Dr David Milsom, BMus (Hons), MMus, PhD, FHEA (b.
 1974) is a scholar-performer, instrumental teacher, violinist, violist, conductor, liturgical singer, and university lecturer, from and based in Sheffield, UK.

 David’s current work encompasses a wide range of performing as a freelance period instrument and modern instrument violinist/violist, instrumental teacher (with a specialization in advanced learners and gifted pre-H.E. instrumentalists), and scholar with particular interest and expertise in ‘romantic’ performing practices, and historical recordings.
 A recent avenue has been to develop project-based ways of going beyond traditional ‘violin lessons’ with his more gifted private students, with a strong desire to train and educate holistically for the challenging and changing environment of current and future western art-music practice.
+This inspired the formation of the West Riding Ensemble joining together David’s preoccupations with pedagogy and string chamber music.

 Beginning his violin studies in 1979 with Pamela Price, David numbers Peter Cropper, Roger Bigley, Roger Coull, Martin Milner, and Heather Wallington as his formative teachers: the mix of violinists and violists here attests to his versatility between violin and viola and his love for both instruments.
 In 1986, he joined a select few (including such luminaries as Marie Hall!) in being awarded an ABRSM Gold Medal, performing his first major violin concerto (Mendelssohn) in 1988.